hahwul/WebHackersWeapons/README.md

-# WebHackersWeapons
+# Web Hacker's Weapons
-Web Hacker's Weapons
+A collection of cool tools used by Web hackers.
+Happy hacking , Happy bug-hunting

 ## Category
 - Subdomain Enumeration